costafilhojoao/Research/The Covid-19 Recession in Germany;  A Macro-Epidemiological Analysis/README.md

 In order to replicate our quantitative analysis, first, you need to solve the macro-epidemiological model.
 You will find the model's files within the [Model](https://github.com/costafilhojoao/Research/tree/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model) folder.
 Please run the [solve.mod](https://github.com/costafilhojoao/Research/blob/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/Model/solve.mod) file in Dynare.
 We have used Matlab R2021a and DYNARE 4.6.1..

+Run [shock.R](https://github.com/costafilhojoao/Research/blob/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/BCA/shock.R) in the [BCA](https://github.com/costafilhojoao/Research/tree/main/The%20Covid-19%20Recession%20in%20Germany%3B%20%20A%20Macro-Epidemiological%20Analysis/BCA) folder to estimate the persistence parameter of the autoregressive processes for the consumption, labor, and social restrictions from the estimated labor wedge.

 For the remaining figures of the paper, please follow the steps below:

 * **Figure 3: Lockdown Stringency and Daily Infections**